 The focus of this initiative is on an educational, real-life research experience, where participants have the opportunity to join the Boland researchers for a day of active fieldwork.
 As such it is not a guided tour or an outing; it is an authentic interaction to experience a day in the life of a field researcher.

-The fieldwork could entail some the following activities:
+The fieldwork will entail some or all of the following activities:

 Finding leopard feeding sites

-A number of leopards in the Boland mountains were fitted with GPS radio collars as part of a PhD study.
-These collars recorded the animals’ GPS locations via satellite and stored the information.
-With the help of these downloaded GPS data we can locate possible feeding sites on a map.
+With the help of the GPS data we can locate possible feeding sites on a map.
 Research experience participants have the opportunity to join the researchers on a hike (mostly off-trail through dense natural vegetation – bundu-bashing and leopard-crawling is the name of the game!) to the pinpointed location on the map.
 Arriving at the site the participants will help the researchers to systematically search the area to locate any evidence of prey remains (eg. hair or bones) or leopard scat (droppings) which will then be collected.